nbroeking/Haskell/presentation/Chapter1/BasicHaskell.md

            print z
 ```

 To understand whats going on we need to step this into parts.
 Haskell is a functional language, we know we have said this at least 100 times but when you wrap your head around what that means it will make a lot more sense.
 We are defining a function, main and what does main do, it prints z.
-However in order for you to evaluate the expression you need variables.
+However, in order for you to evaluate the expression you need variables.
 That is where the let comes in.
 In english we might say something like let x = y = z in the function print z.
 That is exactly what main function is doing but without all the filler words.

 ####Programming Basics
 Now that we know basic Haskell we will take it even further to the basics that every programming language has.
 Functions, If statements, and loops.
 In order to show you this section we are going to create a basic factorial program that solves factorial for the number 20.